Helen R. Robinson

 I am fascinated, and at times bewildered, by the ways in which we welcome, perceive and react to those who are different from ourselves.
-I am keenly interested in how host countries welcome forced migrants, more specifically, the extent to which language learning programmes in rural areas (ranging from structured, formal classes to informal, local community initiatives and policy decisions) support refugees in ensuring a secure future for their families, enhancing their settlement processes and building a cohesive network of meaningful and supportive contacts.
-In the light of the Coronavirus pandemic, I have had to relocate my intended research area from France to the UK, but I am confident that this research is more timely than ever.
-The migrant settlement situation across Europe and beyond is at a critical stage and I am keen to explore how diverse educational approaches to language learning might inform others and facilitate successful, long-term settlement in more neglected rural areas.
+I am keenly interested in how host countries welcome refugees, more specifically, the extent to which language learning programmes (ranging from structured, formal classes to informal, local community initiatives) support refugees as they settle into rural environments.
+In the light of the Coronavirus pandemic, my original research area has been relocated from France to the UK, but I am confident that this research is more timely than ever in both countries.
+My research focuses on women’s perspectives in particular, observing how women access and engage with opportunities to learn the host country language, but also hearing how they deploy other communicative resources to make meaningful connections in their communities.
+I have just started learning Arabic and Dari (Afghan lingua franca) to help me to empathise with key research participants for whom learning English is now a primary immigration status requirement.

 - MA Translation (UWE Bristol)